ccmbioinfo/dcc-file-transfer/README.md

 ## Quickstart

 ### Initialize the database
-Initialize the database according to schema.sql:
+Initialize the database according to the schema.sql:
 ```
 $ python
 >>> from server import database